South America has been blooming as a preferred nearshoring destination for years.

 This is because Colombia is one of the countries where French is certified, with around 8,000 people receiving certificates for speaking French.

-The Colombian government gives its best to maintain economic stability in Colombia.
+The Colombian government does its best to maintain economic stability in Colombia.
 They have implemented measures to attract foreign investments, making it more viable for international companies to enter the country.

 Improved IT infrastructures